shuaibkarim2/Python/README.md

 # Python
-Use OpenCV library in python to generate frames of images from video Track few features in video as boxes
+Use the OpenCV library in python to generate frames of images from video Track few features in video as boxes